Wednesday, 12 February 2025

 And make the sacrifice complete

-Jesus says: You must be perfect as your Father in Heaven is perfect.
+Jesus said: You must be perfect as your Father in Heaven is perfect.

 Dare we ask to be refined?